Scroll to content

 P.E

+This term we will focus on tag rugby and athletics in the first half term and swimming and rounders in the second half-term.
 We will have P.E. every Tuesday and Friday.
-Please remember on the day children have P.E. they will come to school wearing their PE kit.
+Please remember on the days children have P.E. they will come to school in their PE kit.
 They will need to wear shorts under jogging bottoms or bring in shorts with them as we need them to be dressed appropriately for the sport they are doing.

 Forest School and Music: